 Learn to be your own “devil’s advocate.”
 Ask yourself if your argument is as air-tight as you think it is.
 Review the opposing evidence with an open mind.
 And seek alternative perspectives from others who know the employee or the topic.
 Most importantly, be willing to learn that you were wrong (if that is the case).

 Emotional intelligence is key to overcoming all types of management bias.

 If you don’t want to be a biased manager, focus on improving your emotional intelligence.

 As we mentioned in a prior article,

 Emotional intelligence (sometimes also called EI or EQ) is the ability to identify and regulate your own feelings, and the feelings of people around you.

-And, the cornerstone of emotional intelligence is self-awareness.
-That’s the ability to accurately identify what you’re feeling and appraise your own motivations and behavior.
+And the cornerstone of emotional intelligence is self-awareness.
+That’s the ability to identify your feelings and appraise your motivations and behavior accurately.

 You can modify your behavior for the better if you can identify your own bad habits and catch yourself when you’re doing them.
 So, in addition to creating the foundation for EQ, self-awareness is also the foundation for self-improvement.